On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Model Construction

 To respond to this stock level drop, we adopt an $\left(s,Q\right)$ replenishment policy: whenever the in-plane spare inventory level drops to the reorder point $s$, an order of size $Q$ is placed.
 The lead time for such an order depends on the availability of parking spares, and the time for RAAN alignment between the target and parking orbits and for orbit raising \cite{jakob2019optimal, kim2025replenishment}.
 Denoting the lead time by $\tau$, its probability density function (PDF) is given as:

-where $\cdf{\mathrm{av}}'\left(j\right)$ is the normalized probability that the $j$th closest parking orbit is the closest available parking one, $\dot{\Omega}_{\mathrm{rel}}$ is the relative RAAN drift rate between target and parking orbits, and $\mathcal{T}_j$ is the admissible range of alignment time between a target orbit and its $j$th closest parking orbit, defined as:
+where $\cdf{\mathrm{av}}'\left(j\right)$ is the normalized probability that the $j$th closest parking orbit is the closest available parking one, $\dot{\Omega}_{\mathrm{rel}}$ is the relative RAAN drift rate between target and parking orbits, and $\mathcal{T}_j$ denotes the admissible range of lead times for sourcing from the $j$th closest parking orbit, including both the alignment time between the target orbit and its $j$th closest parking orbit and the orbit-raising time from the parking orbit to the target orbit, defined as:

-Here, $t_{\trs}$ is the time of flight from a parking orbit to a target orbit calculated by Eq. \eqref{eqn: time of flight}.
+Here, $t_{\trs}$ is the time of flight from a parking orbit to a target orbit calculated by Eq. \eqref{eqn: time of flight}, and the right-open interval of $\mathcal{T}_j$ is used to avoid overlap between adjacent admissible intervals, thereby preventing double counting at the boundary.

 Following these demand and supply models, we define several inventory parameters.
 The mean stock level ($\stklv{\pln}$) represents the average inventory held.
 The order frequency ($\ofq{\pln}$) denotes how often orders are placed.
 The expected shortage ($\estg{\pln}$) is the average shortage within a reorder cycle, and the order fill rate ($\ofr{\pln}$) is the complement of the ratio between expected shortage and order quantity, representing the service level of the maintenance system.
 The service frequency ($\ofq{\oos}$) indicates the frequency of service calls.
 These are expressed as follows \cite{jakob2019optimal, kim2025replenishment, silver2016inventory}: